-Special refunds of employee contributions.-With respect to wages paid before 1951, refunds to employees who worked for more than one employer during the course of a year and paid contributions on such wages in excess of the statutory maximum were made from general revenues.
+Special refunds of employee contributions.-With respect to wages paid before 1951, refunds to employees who worked for more than one employer during the course of a year and paid contributions on such wages in excess of the statutory maximum were made from the general fund of the Treasury.
 With respect to wages paid after 1950, these refunds are paid from the Treasury account for refunding internal revenue collections.
 The Social Security Act Amendments of 1950 directed the managing trustee to pay from time to time from the old-age and survivors insurance trust fund into the Treasury, as repayments to the account for refunding internal revenue collections, the amount of contributions which are subject to refund with respect to wages paid after 1950.
 The Social Security Amendments of 1956 provided for similar repayments from the disability insurance trust fund.

-Credits for military service.-The Social Security Act Amendments of 1946 provided survivor-insurance protection to certain World War II veterans for a period of 3 years following their discharge from the Armed Forces. appropriations were authorized to reimburse the old-age and survivors insurance trust fund for such sums as were withdrawn to meet the additional cost (including administrative expenses) of such payments.
-The 1950 amendments, which provided noncontributory \$160 monthly wage credits to persons who served in the Armed Forces during World War II, and the 1952, 1953, 1955, and 1956 amendments, which provided similar noncontributory credits on account of active military or naval service from July 25, 1947, through December 31, 1956, charged to the old-age and survivors insurance trust fund not only the additional costs arising from these credits but also, beginning September 1950, those additional costs arising under the 1946 amendments.
+Credits for military service.-The Social Security Act Amendments of 1946 provided survivor-insurance protection to certain World War II veterans for a period of 3 years following their discharge from the Armed Forces.
+Federal appropriations were authorized to reimburse the old-age and survivors insurance trust fund for such sums as were withdrawn to meet the additional cost (including administrative expenses) of such payments.

+The 1950 amendments, which provided noncontributory \$160 monthly wage credits to persons who served in the Armed Forces during World War II, and the 1952, 1953, 1955, and 1956 amendments, which provided similar noncontributory credits on account of active military or naval service from July 25, 1947 through December 31, 1956, charged to the old-age and survivors insurance trust fund not only the additional costs arising from these credits but also, beginning September 1950, those additional costs arising under the 1946 amendments.

 The 1956 amendments provided contributory coverage for military personnel beginning January 1, 1957.
-In addition, these amendments authorized that the old-age and survivors insurance trust fund, and, where appropriate, the disability insurance trust fund be reim ursed from general revenues for expenditures after August 1950 resulting from the provisions that granted noncontributory \$160 monthly wage credits to persons who served in the Armed Forces from September 16, 1940 through December 31, 1956, and from the provisions enacted in 1946.
-The existing statutory provisions that authorize the granting of noncontributory credits for military service and the financing of these credits are set forth in appendix III.
+In addition, these amendments authorized that the old-age and survivors insurance trust fund and, where appropriate, the disability insurance trust fund be reimbursed from the general fund of the Treasury for expenditures after August 1950 resulting from the provisions that granted noncontributory \$160 monthly wage credits to persons who served in the Armed Forces from September 16, 1940 through December 31, 1956, and from the provisions enacted in 1946.